HOYT

 |

-1817 - Born the ninth of ten children of Abraham and Mary (Smith) Hoyt in
+The ninth of ten children born to Abraham and Mary (Smith) Hoyt in

 census information alludes to Connecticut. as his place of birth.